What you can do to help with your claim for Brandon disability benefits

 Complete and return all questionnaires

 The disability examiner assigned to your case may send you questionnaires seeking additional information about your medical condition, work history, and physical and mental limitations.
 Make sure you complete these and return them.
-Your Tampa disability attorney can provide you with guidance about how to complete the questionnaires properly.
+Your Brandon disability attorney can provide you with guidance about how to complete the questionnaires properly.

 Attend all scheduled examinations